ReneNulschDE/ha-mysmartbike_ble/README.md

 - Make sure your E-Bike is turned on and in range
 - Check that Bluetooth is enabled on your Home Assistant host
-- Verify that the device name starts with "iWoc"
+- Verify that the device name starts with "iWoc" (please report other device names)

 ### Connection issues